balain/job-application-agent/README.md

 # Job Application Agent

+> **⚠️ ARCHIVED REPOSITORY**
+> This repository has been archived and is no longer actively maintained.
+The code is provided as-is for historical reference.
+No further updates, bug fixes, or feature additions will be made.

+---

 An AI-powered analysis tool that assesses suitability to a specific job (based on provided job description and resume) and provides comprehensive recommendations for next steps.

 ## ⚠️ Important: This is NOT an automated job application tool